-Chairman Carper, Ranking Member Brown [or Collins], and members of the Committee, thank you for the opportunity to testify today.
+Good afternoon Chairman Carper, Ranking Member Coburn, and members of the Committee.
+Thank you for the opportunity to testify today and for your leadership on postal reform legislation.
 I am truly honored to be nominated by the President to serve on the Board of Governors of the U.S. Postal Service, and I am pleased to share with the Committee, how, if confirmed, I would approach the responsibilities involved.

 As you know, the Postal Service faces enormous challenges.
 In assessing them, I find it helpful to keep in mind the magnitude of what's at stake.
 In my view, the Postal Service remains a vital national asset.
 It directly employs almost a half million Americans, and it makes possible a \$900 billion mailing industry that employs 8 million others.
-Although mail volume has declined from its 2007 peak, the Postal Service still delivered 168 billion pieces of mail last year to more than 150 million households and businesses.
-Many of these households depend on those deliveries for essential services that they could not afford were it not for the Postal Service's important commitment to universal service.
+Although mail volume has declined from its 2007 peak, the Postal Service still delivered 158 billion pieces of mail last year to more than 150 million households and businesses.
+Many of these Americans depend on those deliveries for essential services that they could not afford were it not for the Postal Service's commitment to universal service.
 Similarly, many small businesses, nonprofits, publishers and other mailers depend on the Postal Service's internationally recognized efficiency and reliability.

-Amazingly, this vital institution now finds itself on the verge of insolvency.
-It is in these dire straits, I believe, for three main reasons: the growth of electronic communications and resulting diversion of First Class Mail; the recent recession and its lingering impact; and the unique regulatory environment in which it operates.
-While there seems to be broad agreement on these causes of the Postal Service's deficit, there is considerable disagreement about how to fix it.
+Amazingly, this vital institution now finds itself unable to meet its financial obligations.
+It is in these dire straits, I believe, for three main reasons: 1) the growth of electronic communications and resulting diversion of First Class Mail; 2) the recent recession and its lingering impact; and 3) the unique regulatory environment in which it operates.
+While there seems to be broad agreement on these causes of the Postal Service's deficits, there is considerable disagreement about how to fix them.
 Some emphasize cutting costs by consolidating facilities, reducing delivery frequency and/or changing service standards.
 Some emphasize increasing revenues by adding new products and services.
 Some call for adjusting the price cap, and many call for changing the current requirements for prefunding the health benefits of future retirees.

-I believe that the challenges are so severe that the Postal Service should explore all the above, as in fact it has been doing, aided recently by the Senate's passage of S. 1789.
-I say that as someone whose past experience has included privileged opportunities to examine the Postal Service's problems in broad terms.
+I believe that the challenges are so severe that the Postal Service should explore all the above, and I applaud the committee for crafting and passing a bill that does so, S. 1486.
+I say that as someone whose past experience has included unusual opportunities to examine the Postal Service's problems in broad terms.
 Yet, if confirmed, my views might evolve as I learn more.
 As a board member, I would carefully consider all reasonable options and make decisions based on my sense of what is best for the country and the long-term health of the Postal Service.
-I would approach these decisions as someone who listens carefully and communicates honestly, takes seriously the interests of all involved parties, and yet believes strongly in innovation and leadership.
+I would approach these decisions as someone who listens carefully and communicates honestly, takes seriously the interests of all involved parties, yet believes strongly in innovation and leadership.